KyleFairns/sia/README.md

 ### BUREAU
 **BU**siness **RE**adable **AU**tomation

- An freshly written abstraction library for Selenium - which allows for language chaining, simplifying the automation.
-It allows us to chain actions on the same element that include waits as standard, making the process of writing test code faster.
+ A freshly written abstraction library for Selenium - which allows for language chaining, simplifying the automation.
+It allows us to chain actions on the same element (including waits as standard), making the process of writing test code faster.
- Purposely written with self documentation and ease of use in mind.
+ Written with self documentation and ease of use in mind.

+ It uses promises and asynchronous functionality, as well as capturing some of the more common errors, and includes a bare-bones functional library to click, find and check visibility of elements, wait functionality, simple browser interactions and basic url
+ navigation.

 ### SIA Runner
  This is for running the documentation software and the test suite.